-Under the Department of Education's (ED) Title IX regulations, an institution that receives federal funding "shall not discriminate against any student, or exclude any student from its education program or activity, including any class or extracurricular activity, on the basis of such student's pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom."
+Under the Department of Education's (ED) Title IX regulations, an institution that receives federal funding "shall not discriminate against any student or exclude any student from its education program or activity, including any class or extracurricular activity, on the basis of such student's pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery therefrom."
 According to ED, appropriate treatment of a pregnant student includes granting the student leave "for so long a period of time as deemed medically necessary by the student's physician," and then effectively reinstating the student to the same status as was held when the leave began.

 This generally means that pregnant students should be treated by Herzing University the same way as someone who has a temporary disability and will be given an opportunity to make up missed work wherever possible.
-Extended deadlines, make-up assignments (e.g. papers, quizzes, tests, and presentations), tutoring, independent study, online course completion options, and incomplete grades that can be completed at a later date should all be employed in addition to any other ergonomic and assistive supports typically provided by Disability Services.
+Extended deadlines, make-up assignments (e.g. papers, quizzes, tests, and presentations), tutoring, independent study, online course completion options (where possible given state and accreditor restrictions on distance learning hours), and incomplete grades that can be completed at a later date should all be employed in addition to any other ergonomic and assistive supports typically provided by Disability Services.
 To the extent possible, Herzing University will take reasonable steps to ensure that pregnant students who take a leave of absence or medical leave return to the same position of academic progress that they were in when they took leave, including access to the same course catalog that was in place when the leave began.
-The Title IX Coordinator has the authority to determine that such accommodations are necessary and appropriate, and to inform faculty members of the need to adjust academic parameters accordingly.
+The Title IX Coordinator has the authority to determine that such modifications are necessary and appropriate, and to inform faculty members of the need to adjust academic parameters accordingly.

-As with disability accommodations, information about pregnant students' requests for reasonable accommodations will be shared with faculty and staff only to the extent necessary to provide the accommodation.
+Information about pregnant students' requests for academic modifications will be shared with faculty and staff only to the extent necessary to provide the modification.
 Faculty and staff will regard all information associated with such requests as private and will not disclose the information unless necessary.
-Administrative responsibility for these accommodations lies with the Title IX Coordinator, who will maintain all appropriate documentation related to accommodations and requests.
+Administrative responsibility for academic modifications lies with the Title IX Coordinator, who will maintain all appropriate documentation related to modifications and requests.

-In situations such as clinical rotations, labs, and group work, the University will work with the student to devise an alternative path to completion, where possible.
-In progressive curricular and/or cohort-model programs, medical necessary leaves are sufficient cause to permit the student to shift course order, substitute available similar courses, or join a subsequent cohort when returning from leave.
+In situations such as clinical rotations, labs, and group work, Herzing University will work with the student to devise an alternative path to completion, where possible.
+In progressive curricular and/or cohort-model programs, medically necessary leaves are sufficient cause to permit the student to shift course order, substitute available similar courses, or join a subsequent cohort when returning from leave.